Merkel backs plans to cap German power price rises before poll

 “For me it is clear that there must be a change in the Renewable Energy Law if we want to achieve three things: price sustainability, an environment-friendly approach and supply security,” she said.

 Emissions traders said Merkel’s support of Altmaier’s plan to limit electricity price increases for consumers pushed German power and carbon prices higher.
-Benchmark EU carbon futures rose around 27 pct to 4.35 euros a metric ton (1.1023 tons) as traders covered short positions.
+Benchmark EU carbon futures rose around 27 pct to 4.35 euros a tonne as traders covered short positions.

 Altmaier on Monday presented his proposals to share the cost of Germany’s switch to renewable energy from nuclear more evenly between consumers and industry.